mgeeky/ThreadStackSpoofer/README.md

 [Nighthawk - Thread Stack Spoofing](https://vimeo.com/581861665)

 **A note on wording** - some may argue that the technique presented in this implementation is not strictly **_Thread Stack Spoofing_** but rather _Call Stack Spoofing_ to some extent.
-I myself believe, that whatever wording is used here, the outcome stays similar to what was presented in an originally named technique - thus the borrowed name for this code.
+I myself believe, that whatever wording is used here, the outcome remains similar to what was presented in an originally named technique - thus the borrowed name for this code.
 Since we're clobbering some pointers on the thread's stack, wouldn't we call it spoofing the stack anyway and ultimatley still resort to - _Thread Stack Spoofing_?
 The answer is left to the reader.

 ## How it works?